Leot6/AMoD2/README.md

 # `AMoD2`
 <img src="https://github.com/Leot6/AMoD2/blob/main/doc/demo-100vehs.gif" width="300">

 An autonomous mobility-on-demand simulator, based on [mod-abm-2.0](https://github.com/wenjian0202/mod-abm-2.0).
 This simulator uses map data and taxi data from Manhattan.
 Three vehicle dispatch algorithms and one simple rebalancing algorithm are implemented.
-(The illustration above shows an example instance with 100 vehicles and 2574 orders received in an hour.)
+(The illustration above shows an example instance with 100 six-seat vehicles and 2574 orders received in an hour.)

 - Dispatcher
     - Greedy Insertion (GR) [[1]](https://github.com/Leot6/AMoD#references): It assigns orders sequentially to the best available vehicle in a first-in-first-out manner (i.e., an exhaustive version of [[2]](https://github.com/Leot6/AMoD#references)).